StressWare/Capstone-CakeShop/README.md

 ## Notes

-- PayMongo is currently in sandbox mode.
-Webhook integration is planned for future testing.
 - Firebase frontend config is included in templates.
 Client-side Firebase keys are safe to expose; security is handled through Firestore Rules and Firebase Authentication.
-- Never share your `serviceAccountKey.json` or `.env` file.
 - ngrok is used during development to expose a live URL for testing.